gatsbyjs/gatsby/docs/contributing/create-a-starter.md

 - Basic color palette
 - Author name, contact information, and bio

-Alternatively, for starters connecting to a headless CMS, author-specific items could be pulled in tp the starter from a CMS platform using a source plugin and GraphQL instead.
+Alternatively, for starters connecting to a headless CMS, author-specific items could be pulled in to the starter from a CMS platform using a source plugin and GraphQL instead.
 Showing users how this is done can make your starter very helpful!

 ## Fast